grochmal/configs/media/README.md

 ### Postscript

-The Postscript standard is the predecessor of PDF, PDF can do everything that can be achieved in Postscript and more.
-Often PDF has a better compression.
-There is not reason to keep books or papers in the Postscript format.
+The Postscript standard is the predecessor of PDF, PDF can do (almost) everything that can be achieved in Postscript and more.
+The reason that Postscript can do more is that it is an unbound programming language, which in turn, is dangerous for media files.
+Often PDF has a better compression too, thanks to bitmap handling.
+There is no reason to keep books or papers in the Postscript format.

 ### Epub